 - A while and you can begin styling your clients new head of hair!

-The main benefit of using tape and glue for men’s toupee is to utilize the benefits of both attachment methods!
+The main benefit of using hair system tape and glue for men’s toupee is to utilize the benefits of both attachment methods!
 Glue provides high levels of invisibility and longer fix.
 While tape is used in the more inconspicuous areas and is easier to clean and remove!
 Remember, keep something nearby to clean your fingers of any glue so that to avoid any mess caused by glue sticking to the hair.
 We hope this blog was helpful!
 Stay tuned for more.